 As a main rule, we will not disclose personal data to anyone outside our company, except where (a) it has been agreed with the person involved, (b) it is required to protect the rights and interests of a client; (c) it is required in order to fulfil a statutory obligation or comply with a decision of a public authority or a court of law, or (d) we work with external service providers or business partners who support our business or perform services on our behalf, or (e) it is otherwise permitted by law.
 Specifically, we do not transfer personal data or make personal data available to third parties for their marketing or similar commercial purposes.

 All personal data is protected by organizational and technical security measures in part provided by third-party IT-service providers that we use for handling our data which is generally stored and processed within the EU/EEA.
-Any transfers of personal data outside the EU/EEA are made in compliance with applicable data protection laws, either (a) to a third country, of which, the European Commission has decided that it ensures an adequate level of protection (transfer on the basis of an adequacy decision), or (b) to a third country that does not ensure an adequate level of protection according to the European Commission, in accordance with the Standard Contractual Clauses (2010/87/EU).
+Any transfers of personal data outside the EU/EEA are made in compliance with applicable data protection laws, either (a) to a third country, of which, the European Commission has decided that it ensures an adequate level of protection (transfer on the basis of an adequacy decision), or (b) to a third country that does not ensure an adequate level of protection according to the European Commission, in accordance with the Standard Contractual Clauses applicable from time to time.

 In addition, in performing specific services, we may need to transfer personal data to third countries in which case we will ensure that we have consent from the person involved or that the transfer will be compliant with applicable data protection laws.